larsonjj/generator-yeogurt/README.md

 <!-- endbower -->
 ```

-These comments will ensure all libraries and their dependencies found in your `bower.json` file are correctly ordered and injected into your base template file via [grunt-wiredep](https://github.com/stephenplusplus/grunt-wiredep) using the following comments:.
+These comments will ensure all libraries and their dependencies found in your `bower.json` file are correctly ordered and injected into your base template file via [grunt-wiredep](https://github.com/stephenplusplus/grunt-wiredep).
 Then you are all set, no need to worry about linking your libraries manually.

 If you can't [find the package on bower](http://bower.io/search/) (very rare), or you have your own in-house libraries that you like to use, then you should:

 - Put your scripts within a `client/scripts/vendor` folder (jshint is setup to ignore this folder)
-- Put your stylesheets within a `client/styles/vendor` folder
+- Put your stylesheets within a `client/styles/vendor` folder (to keep things consistant)
 - Place all other file types somewhere within the `client` folder (This will make sure that your base template can access them).

 If you decided to remove `<!-- bower:js -->` and/or `<!-- bower:css -->` comments from your base template (i.e. not use grunt-wiredep) and have your new library installed, you will want to add it to your project.
 To do this, you'll need to add a new `<script>` or `<link>` tag to your base template file: